zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/file-uploader.md

 The [File Uploader](https://marketplace.mendix.com/link/component/235351) enables you to upload files or images by dragging and dropping them onto the widget, or by using the file selection dialog box.

 It supports multi-file uploading, and includes an image-only mode that previews thumbnails of the uploaded images.
-The module comes with a domain model containing the entities and nanoflows it needs to function properly:
+The module comes with a domain model containing the entities and nanoflows it needs to function properly.

 {{< figure src="/attachments/appstore/platform-supported-content/modules/file-uploader/fileuploader.png" class="no-border" >}}